mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alexia_andra.mihai/index.md

   A low-cost microcontroller that manages the logic, processes sensor data, and controls both the audio and visual outputs.

-- **Audio Output (Passive Speaker + Audio Filter)**
+- **Audio Output (Passive Speaker)**
-  A small passive speaker driven through a basic audio filter and GPIO/DAC output.
+  A small passive speaker driven.
 It plays rhythmic tones or feedback sounds based on heart rate.

 - **Visual Output (LCD 1602 with I2C)**